 It is not simple to build trust, but neither it is difficult.
 This will help in developing rapport with the Stakeholder.
 Being a Business Analyst, you are influential.
 Use this potential to interact with the Stakeholders.
 If they want formal meetings, set them.
 If they are okay with informal ones, it is okay.
 Ensure you both are professional and do not cross the organization’s limits.

-As the old saying goes ‘prevention is better than cure’.
-If you can keep the stakeholders engage as per their interests, it will work wonders for the project.
+As the old saying goes ‘Prevention is better than Cure‘.
+If you can keep the Stakeholders engaged per their interests.
+It will work wonders for the Project.

 Behavioral science is quite subjective.
 And dealing with Challenging Stakeholders can be subjective too.
 In one of the studies Mendelow, A.L. has come up with a simple representation of Stakeholders’ power (as in the authority) and their way of scanning the environment.
 Researchers have further simplified this in terms of power and interest. as this: